isomerpages/moe-xishanpri/_departments/Science.md

 </div>
 <p>• <strong>School Gardens &amp; Aquaponics:</strong> Hands-on platforms for
 exploring how living things depend on one another and caring for the environment.
-Refurbished in 2024, building on the Distinction project that Xishanites won for the 2023 Singapore Youth Science Fair.
-This showcases how Xishanites can turn ideas into practical and real-world solutions</p>
+Platforms for exploring how living things depend on one another and caring for the environment.
+Refurbished in 2024, building on our Xishanites’ Distinction project at the 2023 Singapore Youth Science Fair.
+This showcases how Xishanites can turn ideas into practical, real-world solutions.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="science learning journey" src="/images/science_learning_journey_rev_4.jpg">
 </div>